 Testicular torsion

-Testicular torsion occurs when a testicle torts on the spermatic cord resulting in the cutting off of blood supply.
+Testicular torsion occurs when a testis torts on the spermatic cord resulting in the cutting off of blood supply.
 The most common symptom is acute testicular pain and the most common underlying cause, a bell-clapper deformity.
-The diagnosis is often made clinically but if it is in doubt an ultrasound is helpful in confirming the diagnosis.
-Expedient diagnosis and surgical management if the testis is to be salvaged.
+The diagnosis is often made clinically but if it is in doubt, an ultrasound is helpful in confirming the diagnosis.
+Expedient diagnosis and surgical management are critical if the testis is to be salvaged and testicular infarction prevented.

 Differentiation between testicular torsion and epididymo-orchitis is a clinical challenge, since scrotal pain, swelling, and redness or tenderness are clinical symptoms common to these two entities.